i0Ek3/niter.top/content/posts/N1-as-server.md

   - After buring, use DiskGeniu to open Udisk and copy dbt file into dbt folder
   - After that, edit uEnv.ini on the root folder, change first line with placed path of dbt file you copied just now
   - Remove Udisk, you got an armbian Udisk now
 - Insert armbian Udisk into N1(use USB port near HDMI) first, do not connect N1 power
   - **You must insert armbian Udisk into first USB port on N1 from left to right**
   - **You must insert armbian Udisk into N1 when it was powered off**
-- Now, connect N1 power
+- Now, connect the power of N1
   - If it works, you will see the boot log on the Display
   - If not, making another armbian Udisk
 - Setting up armbian right now